-Ι, , A CITIZEN OF THE STATE of florida and of the

-UNITED STATES OF AMERICA SILVERLEAF COMMUNITY DEVI FUNDS AS SUCH EMPLOYEE OR , AND BEING EMPLOYED I ELOPMENT DISTRICT AND / BY OR AN OFFICER OF A RECIPIENT OF PUBLIC

-THAT I WILL SUPPORT THE CONS
+I,, A CITIZEN OF THE STATE OF FLORIDA AND OF THE UNITED STATES OF AMERICA, AND BEING EMPLOYED BY OR AN OFFICER OF SILVERLEAF COMMUNITY DEVELOPMENT DISTRICT AND A RECIPIENT OF PUBLIC FUNDS AS SUCH EMPLOYEE OR OFFICER, DO HEREBY SOLEMNLY SWEAR OR AFFIRM THAT I WILL SUPPORT THE CONSTITUTION OF THE UNITED STATES AND OF THE STATE OF FLORIDA.

 Board Supervisor

-ACKNOWLE EDGMENT OF OATH BEING TA KEN
+ACKNOWLEDGMENT OF OATH BEING TAKEN

 STATE OF FLORIDA COUNTY OF

-The foregoing oath was adm by personally known to me or has prod the person described in and who t Supervisors of Silverleaf Communit that he/she took said oath for the pu y Development District and ack peared before me, and is as identification, and is s a Member of the Board o
+The foregoing oath was administered before me this day of , 2022, by , who personally appeared before me, and is personally known to me or has produced as identification, and is the person described in and who took the aforementioned oath as a Member of the Board of Supervisors of Silverleaf Community Development District and acknowledged to and before me that he/she took said oath for the purposes therein expressed.

 (NOTARY SEAL)

 Notary Public, State of Florida

 Print Name:

 Commission No.: Expires: